RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

          /rc/security/database-security/passwords-users-roles.md
 ---
 All Redis Cloud databases require either [password-based authentication](#password-based-authentication) or [role-based access control](#role-based-access-control).
-Role-based access control allows you to define multiple users with fine-grained authorization features.
+Role-based access control lets you define multiple users with fine-grained authorization features.

 ## Prerequisites

-To use role-based access control, your Redis cloud database needs to support Redis version 6.0.0 or later.
+To use role-based access control, your Redis Cloud database needs to support Redis version 6.0.0 or later.

 The **Redis version** of a database is displayed in the **General** section of the **Configuration** tab of the [database detail]({{<relref "rc/databases/view-edit-database">}}) screen.